-When it goes to find the right listing agent for you, there are numerous factors to consider.
+When it goes to picking the right listing agent for you, there are numerous factors to consider.
 First and foremost, do not jump to the agent with the highest listing price or the lowest commission percentage.
 While finances are an important consideration, these two factors to not always speak to the competency of the agent.
 Many times, for the unethical agent, it can even be used as bait to use them over the competition.
 It goes without saying that this scenario does not ever end well for the seller.

 Do Not Decide Based on List Price Alone